flipperdevices/flipperzero-firmware/README.md

 9. Restart the Pwnagotchi and open the Flipagotchi app on the Flipper Zero

 ### Setup note
 [Chrismettal](https://github.com/Chrismettal) has designed a "backpack" for the Flipper Zero which is a board that allows you to cleanly attach various devices to the Flipper.
-They have crated one for the Raspberry Pi Zero W which would be a great way to keep your Flipagotchi tidy!
+They have created one for the Raspberry Pi Zero W which would be a great way to keep your Flipagotchi tidy!
 Here is a link to their [project](https://github.com/Chrismettal/flipper-zero-backpacks#raspberry-pi-zero-w).

 ## Development stages
 ### Stage 1: Simple display rendering